Camp Woodend: Frequently Asked Questions

 - Camp Woodend

 The health and safety of our campers is our top priority.
 By the start of camp, your camper must be up to date on the vaccinations required by public schools.
-Covid vaccinations are highly recommended.
-Additional measures such as indoor masking, cohorting, and social distancing may be required based on the status of the pandemic.
+Camp Woodend follows MCPS policies and CDC guidelines for masking, isolation, testing, and other recommendations.
 Protocols are subject to change throughout the summer.

 Who do I call if I have questions?